djirasek/QualityTxtGen/README.md

 # **Quality Text Generator**
-Convert Text to QuAlItY or ALL CAPS formats
+Create new versions of text files in QuAlItY, ALL CAPS, or vowel-free formats

 ## Description